jalsol/jalviz/README.md

 - Super customizable color settings (with presets included)
 - ... and more to come!

+## Releases

+The application is [live on the web!](https://jalsol.itch.io/cs162-visualizer) Yes.
+It is compiled into WebAssembly, and runs natively on the web!
+More info can be found on the [`html5`](https://github.com/jalsol/cs162-visualgo/tree/html5) branch of the repository.

+If you still like the desktop version, the application is cross-platform.
+There are the Windows version and the Debian version.
+If you want to run on MacOS or Arch Linux, you can build the application with the guides below.

 ## Demonstration

 [Here is the demonstration on YouTube.](https://youtu.be/9E_ZE9IUF1Q)